Mark Meadows

-Mark Randall Meadows (born July 28, 1959) is an American politician who served as the 29th White House chief of staff from 2020 to 2021.
+Mark Randall Meadows (born July 28, 1959) is an American politician who served as the 29th White House chief of staff from 2020 to 2021 under the Trump administration.
 A member of the Republican Party, he also served as the U.S. representative for North Carolina's 11th congressional district from 2013 to 2020.
 During his legislative tenure, Meadows chaired the Freedom Caucus from 2017 to 2019.
-He was considered one of President Donald Trump's closest allies in Congress before his appointment as chief of staff.
+He was considered one of Donald Trump's closest allies in the House of Representatives before his appointment as chief of staff.

 A Tea Party Republican, Meadows was a founding member of the Freedom Caucus.
 During his time in Congress, he was one of the most conservative Republican lawmakers and played an important part of the United States federal government shutdown of 2013.
-He also sought to remove John Boehner as Speaker of the United States House of Representatives.
+He also sought to remove John Boehner as Speaker of the House of Representatives.

 Meadows resigned from Congress on March 31, 2020, to become White House chief of staff.
 As chief of staff, he played an influential role in the Trump administration's response to the COVID-19 pandemic.
-He pressured the Food and Drug Administration to adopt less strict guidelines for COVID-19 vaccine trials; and admonished the White House's own infectious disease experts for not "staying on message" with Trump's rhetoric.
+He pressured the Food and Drug Administration to adopt less strict guidelines for COVID-19 vaccine trials, and admonished the White House's own infectious disease experts for not "staying on message" with Trump's rhetoric.
 In October 2020, Meadows said it was futile to try "to control the pandemic", emphasizing instead a plan to contain it with vaccines and therapeutics.
 As the virus spread among White House staff in the fall of 2020, he reportedly sought to conceal the cases, including his own.
-After Trump lost the 2020 presidential election, Meadows participated in Trump's failed effort to overturn the election results and remain in power.
+After the 2020 presidential election, Meadows participated in Trump's effort to overturn the election results and remain in power.